 OK, I gotta chime in on this post concerning Chinese tire “quality”.

-We bought our Surveyor 2 year ago.
-Over the next month or so, I took the road tires in for balancing and metal valve stems.
+Soon after buying our Surveyor in Sept.
+2008, I started taking the tires in for balancing, as well as getting metal stems installed for my TPMS.
 Some took ~4oz. of weight, but no big deal, as some of that could have been in the wheel.
 I took the spare for balancing, and the 1st place said it didn’t balance correctly, but they got it the best they could.
 I got a 2nd opinion from another shop, and they said they balancing that was done was about as good as it gets since the tire was out of round.
-Took it to a Goodyear dealer about 45 miles away.
+So I took the tire to a Goodyear dealer.
 The counter man took the tire back, came back and told me that the tire was out of round, but they couldn’t adjust it because the tread was down to 5/32nds.
-Knowing that I had seen the new tire “paint strip” on the tire, we both viewed the tire and he showed me the 5/32nd measurement, and I showed him the paint strip and new tire nobbies on the tread.
+Knowing that I had seen the new tire “paint strip” on the tire and I had never put this tire on the ground, we both viewed the tire and he showed me the 5/32nd measurement.
+I showed him the paint strip and new tire nobbies on the tread on the opposite side of the tire.
 The tread on that side measured in at 9/32nds.
 He called 1 of the installers over to look at the tire, and his comment was something on the line of “Oh yeah, the Chinese manufacturers had been known to ‘buff’ their tires when they came off of the line out of round”……I hope this guy got to keep his job after blurting that out.

 I will now get off of my soapbox.